In 2012 Californians faced a crises in K-12 school funding.

 Since the majority of expense in any school district is the cost of labor (typically more than 80% of cost is pay and benefits for employees) several sections of the Code address this.

 Almost all education employees are covered by salary schedules of some sort, often called “step-and-column” charts.
-Those schedules typically include annual raises built in for longevity, as well as additional pay for completing various training or education levels.
+Those schedules, defined in contracts with labor groups, typically include annual raises built in for longevity, as well as additional pay for completing various training or education levels.

 In most districts, the decisions with the greatest impact on cost that a Board will make are approvals of new agreements that provide additional raises, on top of the scheduled raises (often called “contract increases”) to labor groups.
 Often that also includes a separate approval for “me too” raises, given to administration and management.